 In the immediate aftermath of a setback, it’s easy to wallow in self-doubt, blame ourselves or worse – start pointing fingers.
 However, it’s clear that none of these actions will aid the team or you to get back on track.
 While getting comfortable with your vulnerabilities and admitting to your flaws is essential to strong leadership, allowing the pity-party to persist will only demonstrate to the workforce your inability to learn from mistakes and be resilient to failure… this is one party that needs to be crashed and fast.

-Speaking to The Telegraph, Carmichael Fisher CEO Justin Hobday said: “Allowing ourselves to feel bad is part of the assessment process, but it can be detrimental if allowed to persist.
+Carmichael Fisher Partner Justin Hobday said: “Allowing ourselves to feel bad is part of the assessment process, but it can be detrimental if allowed to persist.
 It is important not to let negative emotions take over.

 “Instead, take a look at what happened, identify errors in your approach and see this as an opportunity to learn.”

 Being open and honest about this with your team will only drive engagement and set a positive tone throughout the organization; it sends the message that it’s okay to fail, that even leaders are human and can make mistakes – it’s how you react to setbacks that determines your success in the long-term.
 As Justin commented, “This is what it means to have a growth mind-set – it is a positive outlook rooted in self-compassion which ultimately creates a greater, more authentic self.
 And that is what makes an effective leader who others will positively react and respond to.”

 Learn the art of self-compassion